How to Get Better at Fortnite in Season 7: 12 Elite Athletic Tips For a Unique Competitive Edge (in 2021)

 This sounds obvious, but sometimes it just needs to be said – eat real food.

 The human body is a machine fueled by actual food.
-If it’s processed it’s likely not the optimal fuel for long hours of solo squadding.
+If your food is processed it’s likely not the optimal fuel for long hours of solo squads.

-If your car takes unleaded fuel, don’t keep forcing it to guzzle down diesel and expect it to perform.
+If your car takes unleaded fuel, don’t keep forcing it to guzzle down diesel and expect it to perform at its best.
 Make no mistake, the body does a great job buffering poor food choices.
-But you can’t be the best version of yourself mentally or physically if the basics aren’t there.
+But you can’t be the best version of yourself mentally or physically if you’re existing on 2-minute noodles and energy bars.

 Generally, if it doesn’t rot or comes in a package it’s probably compromised.

 Obviously do your research and go speak to a professional before making any drastic changes.
-But work out what you can do to optimize the foods you’re eating to better fuel the machine you play Fortnite with.
+But work out what you can do to optimize the foods you’re eating to better fuel the machine you use to play Fortnite.

 It’s obvious too, right?
 Similar to good food and posture, sometimes we just need a reminder.

 In this instance, the body needs basic fluids to function best.
-Are you getting your 8 glasses a day?
+How much water are you actually drinking each day?

 I go on about this a lot, but the brilliant Stacy Simms of Osmo Nutrition recommends adding a pinch of good quality rock salt to your water to aid in absorption.
 It’s a little known fact that just pounding down the water alone doesn’t necessarily mean your body’s absorbing it.